palewire/first-news-app/docs/index.rst

         </body>
     </html>

-Look at your webpage again to see the change.
+Reload your page in the browser again to see the change.
 Then commit your work.

 .. code-block:: bash